dnirns/sei-project-1/README.md

 ## Technical Requirements:

 * Render a game in the browser.
-* Design logic for winning & visually display that the player has won.
+* Design logic for winning and visually display that the player has won.
 * Use JavaScript for DOM manipulation.
 * KISS (Keep it Simple Stupid) and DRY (Don’t Repeat Yourself) principles.